Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 On a successful save, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.

 The wall can have any shape you desire, though it can’t occupy the same space as a creature or object.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can be free floating or resting on a solid surface.
-The wall is weightless and 6 millimeters thick and each panel of the wall has 15 Defense, 100 Health, and is immune to bludgeoning, necrotic, piercing, poison, and slashing damage.
+The wall is weightless and 1 centimeter thick and each panel of the wall has 15 Defense, 100 Health, and is immune to bludgeoning, necrotic, piercing, poison, and slashing damage.
 Reducing a panel to 0 health destroys it and might cause connected panels to collapse at the GM’s discretion.

 Nothing—not physical objects, energy, or other spell effects—can pass through the barrier, in or out, though a creature in a sphere can breathe there.
 A creature or object inside can’t be damaged by attacks or effects originating from the other side.

 You can size the wall to be just large enough to contain the creature or object inside.
-A creature enclosed in a spherical wall can use its action to push against the sphere’s walls and thus roll the sphere at up to half the creature’s speed.
+A creature enclosed in a spherical wall can use an action to push against the sphere’s walls and thus roll the sphere at up to half the creature’s speed.
 Similarly, a spherical wall can be picked up and moved by other creatures.

 A disintegrate spell targeting the wall destroys it without harming anything inside it.